mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 guide.

 * [simple-auth-torii-github-demo](https://github.com/srvance/simple-auth-torii-github-demo) is a repo created to follow the steps of this guide.
 All elements of the guide except the token exchange service are contained here.
+The demo project uses pre-Octane Ember patterns.
+* [@muziejus/ember-simple-auth-github-octane](http://github.com/muziejus/ember-simple-auth-github-octane) is another demo following the steps in this guide but using Ember Octane patterns.
 * [github-stars](https://github.com/hawkup/github-stars) has multiple implementations of the same app to display your starred repos in various web app frameworks.
 The `emberjs` directory contains the implementation for Ember.